Chagas Disease (American trypanosomiasis)

 • Contaminated blood products (transfusions),

-• Organ transplantation from an infected donor,
+• Organ transplants from an infected donor,

 • Accidental laboratory exposure.